forta-network/docs/docs/sdk.md

 The underlying library used for decoding function calls is [ethers.js](https://docs.ethers.io/v5/).
 The Javascript SDK uses the ethers.js [`parseTransaction`](https://docs.ethers.io/v5/api/utils/abi/interface/#Interface--parsing) method and returns an array of [`TransactionDescription`](https://docs.ethers.io/v5/api/utils/abi/interface/#TransactionDescription) objects.
 To better understand usage, see the [Javascript filtering example](https://github.com/forta-network/forta-bot-examples/tree/master/filter-event-and-function-js) bot.

+## AlertEvent

+When an alert is fired from a Forta bot and is detected by the network, any subscribing bots will receive an `AlertEvent` containing various information about the alert (see the pattern for [consuming bot alerts](handle-alert.md) for more information).
+It contains the following fields:

+- `alert` - data object containing an [Alert](sdk.md#alert)
+- `alertId` - alias for `alert.alertId`
+- `name` - alias for `alert.name`
+- `hash` - alias for `alert.hash`
+- `botId` - alias for `alert.source.bot.id`
+- `transactionHash` - alias for `alert.source.transactionHash`
+- `blockHash` - alias for `alert.source.block.hash`
+- `blockNumber` - alias for `alert.source.block.number`
+- `chainId` - alias for `alert.chainId`

 ## Finding

-If a bot wants to flag a transaction/block because it meets some condition (e.g. flash loan attack), the handler function would return a `Finding` object.
+If a bot wants to flag a transaction/block/alert because it meets some condition (e.g. flash loan attack), the handler function would return a `Finding` object.
 This object would detail the results of the finding and provide metadata such as the severity of the finding.
 A `Finding` object can only be created using the `Finding.fromObject` method which accepts the following properties:

 - `name` - **required**; human-readable name of finding e.g. "High Gas"
 - `description` - **required**; brief description e.g. "High gas used: 1,000,000"